kamidev/survey_api/README.md

 ## Building releases and deploying

-For production use, the project is configured to build releases with [Distillery](https://github.com/bitwalker/distillery).
+For production use, we build releases with [Distillery](https://github.com/bitwalker/distillery).

-The current strategy is to install and test Erlang on the production server and then immediately download the resulting runtime binaries to development machine.
-This makes it possible to build usable releases both on the production server and on dev machines with different operation systems: other Ubuntu versions, CentOS, MacOS etc. There are alternatives to this strategy, but they typically require a separate build server and/or Docker.
+The current strategy starts with installing Erlang and Elixir on the production server.
+By including the Erlang runtime binaries from the server, we can build releases both on the production server and on dev machines with different operation systems (other Ubuntu versions, CentOS, MacOS etc).
+There are lternatives, but they require a separate build server and/or Docker.

 The basic deployment procedure is described in detail here:

 [How to configure and deploy an Elixir app to a VPS](https://www.amberbit.com/blog/2017/7/17/deploy-elixir-app-to-a-vps/).

-To build a release, use the `mix release` command.
-Before you do, check your `rel/config.exs` file and make sure the correct version of the Erlang runtime is specified.
-To test a new release on your dev machine:
+The `mix release` command builds a release.
+Before building, check the Erlang runtime settings in the file `rel/config.exs`.
+To use the Erlang runtime already installed on the target server, set `include_erts: false`.

+Test your release on your dev machine:

 ```shell
 MIX_ENV=dev mix ecto.reset